 A Deeper Dive: Using Valuations to Enhance Rebalancing Process | Second Quarter 2019

-Cut to the Chase: In addition to helping manage investment risk, a thoughtful, well-designed portfolio rebalancing process has the potential to improve returns.
+In a nutshell: In addition to helping manage investment risk, a thoughtful, well-designed portfolio rebalancing process has the potential to improve returns.
 As valuation-oriented investors, we believe that incorporating valuation signals into our rebalancing process is a powerful differentiator that allows us to capture relative differences in investment returns.
 Not every market fluctuation is worth pursuing, however, so our valuation works focuses on identifying meaningful opportunities, or valuation outliers.

 The Power of Rebalancing